unkyulee/micro-journal/micro-journal-rev-5-esp32-usbhost/quickstart/readme.md

 writerDeck requires one 18650 3.7V Lithium ion Battery.
 Search with keyboard "18650" in amazon then you should be able to find one.
 Both flatop and button top works fine.

-* LiPo 18650
-* Flattop, Button Top both fine
-* Check for Short Circuit Protection on the battery
-* Not more than 3300 mAh capacity

 [Battery Buying Guide](https://www.reddit.com/r/18650masterrace/comments/qp21o8/buying_18650_batteries_start_here/?share_id=RTqe02Hqv2l_VwJTwoIi1&utm_content=2&utm_medium=android_app&utm_name=androidcss&utm_source=share&utm_term=1)

 **This is not AA battery or AAA battery.**